openflighthpc/flight-metal-server/docs/routes.md

 ### Update

-Updates the DHCP subnet file with the new file content given by the required `payload` attribute.
+Updates the dhcp subnet file with the content given by the `payload` attribute.
+The system file is unaffected unless the `payload` has been included.

-*BUG*: Currently this path will create subnets that do not exist.
-This will be fixed in future release.
+This action will trigger `DHCP` to be restarted.
+See [restarting DHCP](restarting_dhcp.md) for further details.

 *SYNTAX:*
 ```